Changed track, same result at Texas with Jimmie Johnson win

 Johnson had to start at the back of the 40-car field because of a tire change after a spin in qualifying.
 He had qualified 24th.

-''Oh, probably on the second or third run I knew we were in good shape.
-From there, off we went,'' he said. ''It was so tough those first 23 laps in traffic.
-The air was very turbulent, the track wasn't very clean.''
+''I guess I remembered how to drive; and I guess this team remembered how to do it,'' Johnson said.

-Johnson's only top-10 finish in the first six races of the season had been ninth at Phoenix.
-Earnhardt, his Hendrick teammate, had his first top-five finish since a runner-up at Pocono last June, not long before he missed the last half of the season because of lingering concussions symptoms.
+Johnson's only top-10 finish in the first six races this season had been ninth at Phoenix.
+Earnhardt had his first top-five finish since a runner-up at Pocono last June, not long before he missed the last half of the season because of lingering concussions symptoms.

 Ryan Blaney won the first two stages and gave Wood Brothers Racing, the oldest active team in NASCAR, its longest front-running car in a race in 35 years.
-The 23-year-old Blaney, who led 148 laps, went on to finish 12th.
+The 23-year-old Blaney finished 12th after leading 148 of 334 laps, the first time the team led more than 100 laps in a race since 1982.

 Blaney first got the lead on the second early restart on lap 16, with a somewhat bold move around the outside of Harvick going through the reconfigured Turns 1 and 2, where the banking was reduced and the track widened.

-The Wood Brothers team was formed in 1950, but hadn't had a driver lead at least 100 laps in a race since Neil Bonnett in 1982.
+The Wood Brothers team was formed in 1950, and its last driver to lead at least 100 laps in a race was Neil Bonnett at Rockingham on Oct.
+31, 1982.
 The team's last victory was Trevor Bayne in the 2011 Daytona 500.

-Blaney restarted 20th following the second stage.
-But after working back into the top 10, he overslid his pit on the last caution and was too far back to make a run at winning in the final 30 laps.
+The team hadn't even had more than 100 laps led in a full season since Elliott Sadler's 125 in 2001.
+Since the start of 2002 until this week, the team had only 161 laps led total, including two for Blaney in the season-opening Daytona 500 this year.

 ---